Last Updated: 23 November 2020 23 November 2020

 Westchester County’s effort to connect small businesses with federal resources continues.
-Bridget Gibbons, Director of Economic Development, is soliciting volunteers to help staff this program.
-If you are interested in supporting this endeavor, more information is available here.
+Bridget Gibbons, Director of Economic Development, is managing this endeavour.

 For the latest information on COVID-19 in Westchester County, visit the Health Department Website https://health.westchestergov.com/2019-novel-coronavirus

-NY State Department of Financial Services issued a directive to mortgage servicers to provide 90-day mortgage relief to mortgage borrowers impacted by the novel coronavirus.
+NY State Department of Financial Services issued a directive to mortgage servicers to provide 90-day mortgage relief to mortgage borrowers impacted by the COVID-19.

 The directive includes: